Recently searched

 The IoT must work in combination with suitable hardware and software, including:

-• Integrated Circuit Card Identifier (ICCID): An individual serial number embedded in a SIM card
+• Integrated Circuit Card Identifier (ICCID): The unique serial number embedded in SIM cards

 • International Mobile Subscriber Identity (IMSI): An individual, usually fifteen-digit number that identifies a device connected to GSM

-• IP Address: An Internet Protocol address is an identification number assigned to a computer (or other device) connected to a network, particularly the internet
+• IP Address: An Internet Protocol address identifies a computer (or other device) on a network

-• Modem: A hardware device that enables a computer to send and receive data over a telephone line, cable, or satellite connection
+• Modem: Hardware that allows computers to send and receive data over cables, satellite connection, or telephone lines

-• Router: A hardware device designed to receive, analyse, and transfer incoming IP packets to another network
+• Router: A hardware device that receives, analyses, and forwards IP packets

 FAQs